-Berlin to let women go topless in public pools
+Berlin to allow women bathe topless in public pools

 Officials in the German capital of Berlin have introduced new rules for public swimming pools and bathing facilities, allowing women to use them topless.
 The measure was introduced after a successful anti-discrimination complaint was hailed as a step towards creating “equal rights” for all of the city’s residents by a local anti-discrimination ombudsperson.